(See also About Body Water.)

-In severe dehydration, the sensation of thirst may actually decrease and blood pressure can fall, causing light-headedness or fainting, particularly upon standing (a condition called orthostatic hypotension—see Dizziness or Light-Headedness When Standing Up).
+In severe dehydration, the sensation of thirst may actually decrease and blood pressure can fall, causing light-headedness or fainting, particularly upon standing (a condition called orthostatic hypotension).
 If dehydration continues, shock and severe damage to internal organs, such as the kidneys, liver, and brain, occur.
 Brain cells are particularly susceptible to more severe levels of dehydration.
 Consequently, confusion is one of the best indicators that dehydration has become severe.
 Very severe dehydration can lead to coma.

 Dehydration can often be diagnosed from symptoms and the results of a doctor's examination.
 But sometimes doctors do blood tests for people who appear seriously ill or who take certain drugs or have certain disorders.

-Dehydration normally causes the sodium level in the blood to increase (see Hypernatremia (High Level of Sodium in the Blood)).
+Dehydration normally causes the sodium level in the blood to increase.
 The reason is that although the common causes of dehydration (such as profuse sweating, vomiting, and diarrhea) result in a loss of electrolytes (especially sodium and potassium), even more water is lost, so the concentration of sodium in the blood rises.

 For treating mild dehydration, drinking plenty of water may be all that is needed.
 With moderate and severe dehydration, lost electrolytes (especially sodium and potassium) must also be replaced.

 Oral rehydration solutions that contain appropriate amounts of electrolytes are available without a prescription.
-These solutions work well to treat mild dehydration, especially that caused by vomiting or diarrhea in children (see Treating Dehydration).
+These solutions work well to treat dehydration, especially that caused by vomiting or diarrhea in children.
 Sports drinks do not necessarily contain enough electrolytes to be an adequate substitute for these solutions.
 However, when a person is vomiting, drinking fluids may not be sufficient to treat dehydration.